 holidays.

-Physical education minutes, dynamic pauses
+Physical education minutes, dynamic breaks

 Minutes of relaxation